lsu-ddem/pathways-site/content/2_Graphics/2_PaintApp/2_Lesson_2/index.md

 ![indented test levels](/images/uploads/test_indent_picture.png)

-Notice how in the example below, all of the braces line up vertically depending on their level of nesting.
+Below is some code (with out the graphics added) that you can copy into a sketch if you want.
+Notice how all of the braces line up vertically depending on their level of nesting.
 The first level and its else statement line up, then the second level test lines up vertically, before the multiple third level tests all appear at the same level of indentation from the screen margin. (and all the braces line up with the if() that they are paired to).
 This is a great way to easily see which tests belong in which level and keep your code easy to read.

 ```javascript
 if(mouseIsPressed){     //first level test